Decide what you want to fly.

 - Commercial training is provided by an approved Approved Training Organisation (ATO)

-- Private Pilot training can be accomplished at a Registered Training Facility (RTF).
+- Private Pilot training can be accomplished at a Declared Training Organisation (DTO).

 - This varies significantly from one licence level to another and ranges from 30 hours for a microlight private licence to 200 hours for a commercial pilot licence.